learn-co-students/guided-module-one-project-assessment-nyc-web-career-042219/README.md

 This is a turn based fighting game with your favorite superheroes.
 Win 5 battle to finish this game.
 Please follow the Prerequisites and installing below to get the required tools to run this progarm.
-Once everything is prepare you can run this game just by typing ruby ./bin/run.rb

 ## Getting Started